minio/docs-k8s/source/tenant-management/deploy-minio-tenant.rst

        *may* include a load balancer that can respond to these requests.

-       You can direct the Tenant to not make this request by toggling the option to :guilabel:`Off` for the MinIO Service and Console Service.
+       You can direct the Tenant to not make this request by toggling the option to :guilabel:`Off`.

+   * - :guilabel:`Expose Console Service`
+     - The MinIO Operator by default deploys a :ref:`MinIO Console <minio-console>` for each tenant.

+       If you do not need a MinIO Console for the tenant, disable the Console by toggling the option to :guilabel:`Off`.

+   * - :guilabel:`Set Custom Domains`
+     - You can define custom domains to use to access the tenant and the tenant's MinIO Console.

+       To define domains, toggle the option to :guilabel:`On`.

+       You can specify a :guilabel:`Console Domain` to use to access the MinIO Console.

+       You can specify one or more domains to use to access the tenant directly under :guilabel:`MinIO Domains`.
+Select the :guilabel:`+` button to add additional domain name rows as needed.
+Select the :guilabel:`-` button to remove a row.

+       This sets up MinIO to use the domain, but additional action is needed in your domain's DNS settings.
+That is out of scope for this documentation.

-   * - :guilabel:`Override Tenant Defaults`
+   * - :guilabel:`Security Context`
+     - Select the toggle to switch it to :guilabel:`ON` to customize the security context for MinIO.

-     - The MinIO Operator sets the Kubernetes Security Context for pods to a default of ``1000`` for User, Group, and FsGroup.
+       The MinIO Operator sets the Kubernetes Security Context for pods to a default of ``1000`` for User, Group, and FsGroup.
 MinIO runs the pod using the ``root`` user.

         You can modify the Security Context to direct MinIO to run using a different User, Group, or FsGroup ID.
 You can also direct MinIO to not run as the Root user.

-   * - :guilabel:`Override Log Search Defaults`
-     - The MinIO Operator deploys a Log Search service (SQL Database and Log Search API) to support Audit Log search in the MinIO Tenant Console.

-       You can modify the Security Context to run the associated pod commands using a different User, Group, or FsGroup ID.
-You can also direct the pod to not run commands as the Root user.

-       You can also modify the storage class and requested capacity associated to the PVC generated to support the Log Search service.

-   * - :guilabel:`Override Prometheus Search Defaults`
-     - The MinIO Operator deploys a Prometheus service to support detailed metrics in the MinIO Tenant Console.

-       You can modify the Security Context to run the associated pod commands using a different User, Group, or FsGroup ID.
-You can also direct the pod to not run commands as the Root user.

-       You can also modify the storage class and requested capacity associated to the PVC generated to support the Prometheus service.

-4) The :guilabel:`Images` Section
+1) The :guilabel:`Images` Section
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The :guilabel:`Images` section contains container image settings used by the